Xe/site/blog/how-i-start-nix-2020-03-08.markdown

 ```

 This will prompt you for more information as it goes on, so be sure to follow
 the instructions carefully.
 Once it is done, close and re-open your shell.
-Once
+After
 you have done this, `nix-env` should exist in your shell.
 Try to run it:

 ```console